ParubokMotorniy/ParubokMotorniy/README.md

 #### Videogames
 - **[WoodsRPG](https://github.com/ParubokMotorniy/WoodsRPG)** - "Two-level RPG with detailed scenes and dynamic combat system along with AI-basics"
 - **[Doominator](https://github.com/ParubokMotorniy/Doominator)** - "One of my first games.
 A simple infinite 2D slasher platformer"
 - **[ProcessorAllocation](https://github.com/ParubokMotorniy/ProcessorAllocation)** - "A simulation of three different processor allocation algorithms created in Unity Engine.
-Migrating jobs are visualized as debug ducks)"
+Migrating jobs are visualized as debug ducks."
 - **[TrajectoryCalculation](https://github.com/ParubokMotorniy/TrajectoryCalculation)** - "A Unity asset which helps users quickly precalculate and visualize trajectories of objects of various physical parameters"
 - **[World-Navigation](https://github.com/ParubokMotorniy/World-Navigation)** - "An experimental Unity asset that offers functionality of heads-up compass and a minimap"